neondatabase/website/content/docs/reference/pg-extensions.md

 - Neon supports the `uuid-ossp` extension for generating UUIDs rather than the `uuid` extension.
 - The `sslinfo` extension is not supported, as Neon handles connections via a proxy that checks SSL.
 - The `pg_cron` extension is not supported.
-Neon scales to zero when it is not being used, which means that a scheduler that run inside the database cannot be implemented in Neon.
+Neon scales to zero when it is not being used, which means that a scheduler that runs inside the database cannot be implemented in Neon.

 ## Need help?